 Let Breathing Take Control

-The AEROECLIPSE® II BAN® Nebulizer produces aerosol with a high respirable dose and optimal particle size ONLY when the patient is inhaling.
-Reducing medication waste and the aerosol particulate that ends up in the room by 3-4 times than that of a continuously run jet nebulizer.3,4 This helps minimize exposure to environmental loss for front line healthcare professionals.
+The AEROECLIPSE® II BAN® Nebulizer is a leading-edge device designed for efficient medication delivery.
+It produces aerosol only on inhalation, reducing medication waste and the aerosol particulate that ends up in the room by 3-4 times than that of a continuously run jet nebulizer.3,4 This helps minimize exposure to environmental loss for front line healthcare professionals.

 Clinical Evidence